 Almost all cameras also have an accelerometer or G-sensor that can detect the sudden acceleration or deceleration inherent in a driving accident.
 When it detects a "driving event" it will then put the current video clip into a separate folder where it will be protected from being overwritten.

-So you'll have to decide what loop recording clip length is right for you.
-Short, 1minute clips keep the memory card from filling up from clips of everytime you stopped short at a stop sign.
-However, it also increases the chance that an event could occur 57 seconds into a clip, meaning most of the action is going to be contained in the next clip, which won't be protected from overwriting.
-Longer clips might fill up a memory card faster and could require you do some clip management to free up space more often, but increase the chances that all of an accident will be encompassed in a single clip.
-While the length of protected clips is certainly a consideration, it won't matter too much if you're sure to offload and save the footage to a camera right after an accident, which is what most people are most likely to do.
+You'll have to decide what loop recording clip length is right for you.
+Short, one-minute clips keep the memory card from filling up with clips of every time you stopped short at a stop sign.
+However, this also increases the chance that an event could occur 57 seconds into a clip, meaning most of the action is going to be contained in the next clip, which won't be protected from overwriting.
+Longer clips might fill up a memory card faster and could require you to do some clip management to free up space more often, but increase the chances that all of an accident will be encompassed in a single clip.
+While the length of protected clips is certainly a consideration, it won't matter too much if you're sure to offload and save the footage to a camera right after an accident, which is what most people are likely to do.

 Step 8: Do You Need Any Special Features?